aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/kafka-connect-debezium-tls-pg.md

    - Apache Kafka topics are automatically created, provided that the auto-creation feature is enabled.
      :::note
-     You must create Apacke Kafka topics manually if auto-creation option is not enabled before starting the connector.
+     You must create Apache Kafka topics manually if auto-creation option is not enabled before starting the connector.
      :::
    - Apache Kafka Connect streams data into topics using the naming